edgelaboratories/terraform-mysql-db/README.md

 module "my_database" {
   source = "git@github.com:edgelaboratories/terraform-mysql-db?ref=v0.1.0"

-  database = "my_database"
+  database = "my-database"

-  # The database name is used
+  # By default, the database name is used
-  #user = "my_database"
+  # user = "my-database"

-  # Optional user, especially when using Vault roles
+  # Optional user password.
+Not required when using Vault roles
   plaintext_password = "a very hard to guess password"

   # Default values are utf8mb4 and utf8mb4_unicode_ci